Logo

 }

-After passing all validations and making sure that the process is valid, we initialize the process event and notify the user mode process about this event.
-Then we are waiting for the process event initialized before.
-Process event is the part of the ProcessHelper and is associated with the specific process.
+After passing all validations and ensuring the process is valid, we initialize the process event and notify the user-mode process about it.
+Then we wait for the initialized process event.
+The process event is a part of the ProcessHelper and is associated with the specific process.

 C++